BlackBears/alanduncan.me/posts/2013-12-02-serenity-affirmation.markdown

 Here's my version of the Serenity Affirmation:

-{% blockquote %}"May my practice give me the serenity to accept the things I cannot change, The courage to change the things I can, and the wisdom to know the difference.
+> "May my practice give me the serenity to accept the things I cannot change, The courage to change the things I can, and the wisdom to know the difference.

-May I live one day at a time,
+> May I live one day at a time,
 Enjoy one moment at a time, and
 Accept life's hardships as a sign of impermanence.
 May I live in the world as it is, not as I would have it, Finding happiness wherever I am."
-{% endblockquote %}

 Adapted from [other](http://whitewashone.tumblr.com/post/693370720/the-serenity-prayer-secular-version) [sources](http://zenhumanism.blogspot.com/2012/04/serenity-prayer-for-non-theists.html).